Yalım, Artuklu

-Yalım (المنصورية; Mansuriye; ܡܢܨܘܪܝܗ̇) (Note: Alternatively transliterated as Manṣūriyyah, Mansuri, Mansori, and Mansourié.) is a neighbourhood of the municipality and district of Artuklu, Mardin Province, Turkey.
+Yalım (المنصورية; Mansuriye; ܡܢܨܘܪܝܗ̇) (Note: Alternatively transliterated as Manṣūriyyah, Mansuriyye, Mansuri, Mansori, and Mansourié.) is a neighbourhood of the municipality and district of Artuklu, Mardin Province, Turkey.
 Its population is 25,803 (2024).
 Before the 2013 reorganisation, it was a town (belde).
 It is populated by Kurds of the Daşî and Meşkinan tribes.

 History

 Mansūriyya (today called Yalım) was historically inhabited by Syriac Orthodox Christians and Syriac Catholics.
+In the 16th century, there were 357 Syriac families in the village (approximately 2400 people).
 Basilius ʿAbd al-Ghanī al-Manṣūrī was Maphrian of the East in 1557–1575.
 7 priests and 28 deacons were ordained to serve the Syriac Orthodox Church of Morī Osyō at Mansuriyya in 1573–1589.
 Iyawannis Li’azar of Mansuriyya was ordained as bishop of Mansuriyya by Patriarch Ignatius Abdulmasih I in 1684 and served in that role until his elevation to maphrian in 1709.
 The Church of Mar Theodorus at Mansuriyya was built by Patriarch Ignatius Shukrallah II with Timothy ‘Isa of Mosul, metropolitan of Mardin, and consecrated in 1729.
 A large silver cross was made for the Church of St Asya at Mansuriyya by Cyril Gurgis, ecumenical metropolitan of the Patriarchal Office, in 1739, at which time the church had three priests.

 In the Syriac Orthodox patriarchal register of dues of 1870, it was recorded that the village had 96 households, who paid 346 dues, and did not have a priest.
 The village was attacked by Kurds on 5 and 10 November 1895 amidst the Hamidian massacres.
 It was situated in the Mardin central kaza (district) of the Mardin sanjak in the Diyarbekir vilayet in c.
 1900.
 The Chaldean Catholic priest Joseph Tfinkdji estimated the village had a population of 1000 in 1914, including 500 Syriac Orthodox Christians, 100 Syriac Protestants, and 80 Syriac Catholics, who were served by one priest, one chapel, and one school, whilst the rest of the population was Muslim.

 In 1914, it was inhabited by 400 Syriacs, according to the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
 At the onset of the First World War, it was populated by 400 families, of whom half were Christians whilst the other half were Kurds who belonged to the Dashi tribe.
 There were 250 Syriac Orthodox and Syriac Catholic families; both communities had their own church.
 Many of the young Christians in the village went into hiding to avoid conscription to the army.